jasonferrier/weather-map/README.md

 # Weather Map

-This project will allow the user to see the current weather at a point they have clicked on the map.
+This project will allow the user to see the current weather at a point specified as well as toggle the display of elevation contours above 10,000 feet.

 # Browser support